© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 Stilstone's first vintage was in 2000 which Joel has carried on successfully with his wife Louise, and sons Joey, John and David.
 The wines are sourced exclusively from Guadalupe, Blacktail and Hyland vineyards and include Pinot Noir, Pinot Gris and Riesling.

 The wines are sold by contacting John Myers at 971-241-2548 Monday through Friday 8-4.
 There is some retail and restaurant distribution in Oregon, Washington and California.
-Siltstone is not open to the public.
+Siltstone has a tasting room at 213 Pine St. in Carlton opening in the spring 2014.

 2009 Siltstone Guadalupe Vineyard Oregon Pinot Noir